A question of expert determination

 Comment

-It is perhaps surprising that there was no existing authority on the survival of expert determination clauses.
-The Court’s decision on both the jurisdiction point and separability makes sense and aligns with the position on arbitration clauses – s.7 of the Arbitration Act 1996 expressly states that arbitration clauses are separable and treated as distinct from the underlying agreement.
-It should be noted however, that much of the reasoning turned on the fact that in this case the parties had agreed a very wide-ranging expert determination clause and this is relatively unusual.
-In circumstances where the scope of an expert determination clause is more limited, the presumption of separability may be weaker and there may be room to argue that it does not survive termination of the underlying contract.
+It should be noted, though, that much of the judge’s reasoning revolved around the relatively unusual fact that the parties had agreed to a very wide-ranging expert determination clause.
+When the scope of an expert determination clause is more limited, the presumption of separability may be weaker, and there may be an argument that it does not survive the termination of the underlying contract.

 To find out more about our Property Disputes services, you can visit our page here.